●The more budgets are cut and taxes increased, the weaker an economy becomes.

 ●Those, who do not understand the differences between Monetary Sovereignty and monetary non-sovereignty, do not understand economics.

-This is the fourth in a series of posts titled, “You never will know what you have lost” (II, III and IV) Each post describes the invisible, but real costs of federal deficit reduction, aka “austerity.”
+This is the fourth in a series of posts titled, “You never will know what you have lost” (Part I, Part II and Part III) Each post describes the invisible, but real costs of federal deficit reduction, aka “austerity.”

 Since austerity never has benefited any Monetarily Sovereign nation that has tried it – 100% record of abject failure, often culminating in economic disaster – it is amazing that people still believe in it.
 But that is exactly what our own government is trying, now.